AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

-  **Raspberry Pi** (ARM) Linux: GSAS-II has been installed on both 32-bit and the 64-bit version of the Raspberry Pi OS (formerly called Raspbian) and compiled binaries are provided at present for both, but the 32-bit support may not continue.
+  **Raspberry Pi** (ARM) Linux: GSAS-II has been installed on both 32-bit and the 64-bit version of the Raspberry Pi OS (formerly called Raspbian) and some older compiled binaries are provided at present for both, but 32-bit support may not continue.
 It is expected that these binaries will also function on Ubuntu Linux for Raspberry Pi, but this has not been tried.
   The performance of GSAS-II on a Raspberry Pi is not blindingly fast,